Tuscan Chicken and Rice Skillet

 Instructions

 • In a large skillet set over medium-high heat, add the oil.
-When the oil is hot, add the chicken.
-Cook undisturbed for about 3-4 minutes or until it has a nice sear, then flip and sear again.
-Remove from the pan and set aside on a plate.
+Once the oil is hot, add the chicken.
+Cook undisturbed for about 3–4 minutes, or until it has a sear, then flip and sear again.
+Remove the chicken from the pan and set it aside on a plate.

 • Reduce the heat to medium and add the mushrooms.
-Cook the mushrooms until they're nice and brown.
-Add the shallots and garlic, cook until translucent and fragrant.
-Add the tomatoes, artichokes and rice, stirring until everything is coated with oil.
-Pour in the broth, and stir gently to combine.
-Bring the mixture to a boil, cover and reduce the heat to low.
+Cook until browned.
+Add the shallots and garlic, then cook until translucent and fragrant.
+Stir in the tomatoes, artichokes, and rice until everything is coated with oil.
+Pour in the broth and stir gently to combine.
+Bring the mixture to a boil, then cover and reduce the heat to low.
 Cook for 14 minutes, then remove the lid and add the chicken and asparagus.
-Cook for an additional 6-8 minutes.
+Cook for an additional 6–8 minutes.

 NOTES

-**I used marinated sundried tomatoes and removed the oil.
-You can also use ones that aren't marinated 🙂
+**For the sun-dried tomatoes, I used marinated ones and removed the oil.
+You can also use ones that aren’t marinated.

 Nutrition